Understanding the Basics: What is AI?

 Learning Methods: Supervised vs. Unsupervised Learning

-- Supervised Learning: Traditional AI often uses supervised learning, where a model is trained on labeled data (data that is already categorized).
-For example, a supervised learning model might be trained on a dataset of labeled emails (spam or not spam) to learn how to classify new emails.
+- Supervised Learning: Traditional AI typically employs supervised learning which provides a model pre-labeled data (data that has been assigned categories).
+An example of a supervised learning model would be one developed from a dataset of labeled emails (spam, not spam) to classify emails.

 Flexibility: Customizing Outputs in Generative AI vs. Task-Specific AI